varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 manipulating the Cookies.
 We have to use regular expressions to do the work.
 If you are familiar with regular expressions you'll understand whats going on.
-If you aren't we recommend that you either pick up a book on the subject, read through the *pcrepattern* man page, or read through one of many online guides.
+If you aren't we recommend that you either pick up a book on the subject, read through the *pcre2pattern* man page, or read through one of many online guides.

 Lets use the Varnish Software (VS) web as an example here.
 Very